charlescbarnes/nba-birthdays/README.md

 First, I would like to be both smarter and more flexible about which birthday-games to include.
-For instance, even we knew Lou Williams would celebrate his 21st birthday the day before a game Atlanta ([home of Magic City](https://www.sbnation.com/nba/2020/8/5/21355463/lou-williams-magic-city-wings-nba-bubble)), the partied-too-hard postulate may be misplaced if the Atlanta game is on the second night of a back-to-back.
+For instance, even we knew Lou Williams would celebrate his 21st birthday the day before a game in Atlanta ([home of Magic City](https://www.sbnation.com/nba/2020/8/5/21355463/lou-williams-magic-city-wings-nba-bubble)), the partied-too-hard postulate may be misplaced if the Atlanta game is on the second night of a back-to-back.
 Conversely, if a team had a